 Tory Summey focuses on employment counseling and litigation.
-He has represented multistate employers in various industries, including retail, government contracting, life sciences, health care, technology, and charitable foundations.
-He has advised on issues related to the Fair Labor Standards Act (FLSA), the Age Discrimination in Employment Act (ADEA), Title VII, state wage and hour laws, the Fair Credit Reporting Act (FCRA), and employee benefits issues.
+On the counseling front, he helps employers navigate complex and ever-changing federal and state laws and regulations, including those related to the coronavirus pandemic.
+He advises clients about issues related to discrimination and retaliation, the Fair Labor Standards Act (FLSA), the Age Discrimination in Employment Act (ADEA), state wage and hour laws, the Fair Credit Reporting Act (FCRA), and employee benefits issues.
+Tory has represented employers in various industries, including manufacturing, retail, government contracting, life sciences, health care, technology, and education.

-Tory has experience at the trial and appellate levels of state and federal courts, including the North Carolina Business Court, the N.C.
+On the litigation front, Tory helps clients understand the risks and benefits of litigation while aggressively pursuing each client’s best interest.
+He has experience at the trial and appellate levels of state and federal courts, including the North Carolina Business Court, the N.C.
 Court of Appeals, the N.C.
 Supreme Court, and the U.S. Court of Appeals for the Fourth Circuit.
-He has litigated employment issues, trade secret claims, unfair and deceptive trade practices, and many other types of complex business disputes.
+Tory has defended numerous clients from lawsuits relating to alleged discrimination and retaliation and also pursued relief for his clients on various complex issues such as misappropriation of trade secrets or unfair and deceptive trade practices.
 Tory also represents clients in proceedings before the Equal Employment Opportunity Commission and the North Carolina Department of Labor.

 Tory received his law degree from Wake Forest University, where he was a senior editor for the Wake Forest Journal of Business and Intellectual Property Law and a teaching assistant.
 He was an economics and history double major at Davidson College, as well as a pitcher on Davidson's baseball team.